Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Numerical Results

 \subsubsection{Effect of Symbol Rate}

 The symbol rate significantly affects the spectral dip near $f=0$~Hz and, consequently, the XPM-induced phase noise variance~\cite{Prasad2025intenstiy}.
 At shorter transmission distances, a lower symbol rate produces stronger low-frequency intensity fluctuations, leading to higher phase noise on a co-propagating probe channel.
-However, as the signal propagates, chromatic dispersion broadens the pulses , causing an additional build-up of low-frequency spectral components—an effect known as chirp-induced intensity fluctuations~\cite{Prasad2025intenstiy} (Figs.~\ref{fig:psddistance-comparison} and \ref{fig:IntensitySpectra}).
-The interplay between intrinsic intensity fluctuations (dominant at low $R_s$ and short distances) and chirp-induced fluctuations (dominant at high $R_s$ and long distances) yields an optimum symbol rate that minimizes total low-frequency noise power \cite{lowery2022XPM,du2011optimizing}.
-Since XPM-induced phase noise is proportional to these fluctuations, this optimum rate also minimizes phase variance on the probe channel.

-This trend is demonstrated in Figs.~\ref{fig:OptimumESS} and \ref{fig:OptimumUnshaped}, which plot phase noise variance versus symbol rate for different transmission lengths.
-Fig.~\ref{fig:OptimumESS} corresponds to an ESS-shaped pump (4.8~bits/symbol, $n_s=18$), while Fig.~\ref{fig:OptimumUnshaped} uses an unshaped 16-QAM pump.
-Both scenarios exhibit the same behavior: as transmission length increases, overall phase noise variance grows, and the optimal symbol rate shifts to a lower value.
-Furthermore, introducing block-based shaping increases the optimum symbol rate.
-This implies that shaping allows for data transmission at higher symbol rates over longer distances while maintaining lower phase noise variance.
+However, as a signal propagates, chromatic dispersion broadens the pulses, causing an additional build-up of low-frequency spectral components, an effect known as chirp-induced intensity fluctuations~\cite{Prasad2025intenstiy} (Figs.~\ref{fig:psddistance-comparison} and \ref{fig:IntensitySpectra}).
+The interplay between these two effects---intrinsic intensity fluctuations (dominant at low $R_s$ and short distances) and chirp-induced fluctuations (dominant at high $R_s$ and long distances)---gives rise to an optimum symbol rate that minimizes the total low-frequency noise power \cite{lowery2022XPM,du2011optimizing}.
+Since XPM-induced phase noise is directly proportional to these intensity fluctuations, this optimum symbol rate also induces the least phase noise variance on the probe channel.
+This trend is demonstrated in Figs.~\ref{fig:OptimumESS} and \ref{fig:OptimumUnshaped}, which show the phase noise variance versus symbol rate for different transmission lengths.
+Fig.~\ref{fig:OptimumESS} corresponds to a pump channel shaped using the ESS method (4.8~bits/symbol, $n_s=18$), while Fig.~\ref{fig:OptimumUnshaped} corresponds to an unshaped 16-QAM pump.
+Both scenarios exhibit the same behavior: as the transmission length increases, the overall phase noise variance grows, and the optimal symbol rate (which induces the minimum phase noise) shifts to a lower value.